zhangcheng2004/zhangcheng2004.github.io/_pages/about.md

 From July 2024 to November 2024, I served as an LBS channel operations intern at [TAL Education Group](https://www.100tal.com/) in Beijing, where I was responsible for business data analysis and AI-related tasks under the supervision of Ms. Han Zhou.

-Starting in February 2025, I have been working as a commercial industry operations intern at [Kuaishou Advertising Co., Ltd.](https://www.kuaishou.com/new-reco), focusing on the analysis of commercial advertising data under the guidance of Ms. Chen Huarui.
+Starting in February 2025, I have been working as a commercial industry operations intern at [Kuaishou Advertising Co., Ltd.](https://www.kuaishou.com/new-reco), focusing on the analysis of commercial advertising data under the guidance of Ms. Huarui Chen.

 My research interests encompass energy economics, environmental economics, socio-economic sociology, and machine learning.
 Currently, I am deeply engaged in specific projects related to new productive forces for my undergraduate thesis research.